jcksprtn/jcksprtn/README.md

 -usually offtab, usually only on pt if im at school, hanging out with oomfs, or in a regi event

+-low social battery at times, if i want to be left alone please listen

 -huge seildirectory nerd